bmw/codecov-test/README.md

 # codecov-test

-I'm just experimenting with what seems to me like strange behavior from codecov.
+Experimenting with what seems to me like strange behavior from codecov.